 - Academic status as a full or part-time student

-- The Federal Supplemental Education Opportunity Grant program or (FSEOG) are government grants awarded only to students with exceptional need.
-Students that have an Expected Family Contribution (EFC) of zero on their Student Aid Reports (SAR) are considered first for this grant.
-Once these students have been granted funding, remaining federal FSEOG funds are used to provide assistance to students with the next greatest level of need.
-Grants continue to trickle down in this manner until funding is exhausted, so time is of the essence if you are counting on this aid.
+- The Federal Supplemental Education Opportunity Grant program or (FSEOG) are awarded only to students with exceptional need.
+Students that have an Expected Family Contribution (EFC) of zero on their SAR are considered first.
+Once they have been funded, remaining FSEOG funds are used to provide assistance to students with the next greatest level of need.
+Money continue to trickle down in this manner until funding is exhausted, so time is of the essence if you are counting on this aid.

 - Iraq and Afghanistan Service Grants are awarded to students, regardless of need, if one of their parents was killed during service in the military.
 The program mirrors Pell Grants in size and scope, but without the financial need component.

 - Academic Competitiveness Grants (ACG) and Science and Math Access to Retain Talent (SMART) grants are reserved for the most needy Pell Grant candidates. $750 - $1300 can be awarded yearly to disadvantaged students who maintain GPA and eligibility standards.
 ACG is for first and second year students, while SMART awards funds to third and fourth year students who are studying math, science, engineering and other approved tech subjects.